Fog weather warning for Northern Ireland

 The Met Office has issued a weather warning for fog in Northern Ireland.

-Visibility will fall to below 100 metres in places, and fog will thicken towards dusk, the national weather service said.
+Visibility will fall to below 100m in places, and fog will thicken towards dusk, the national weather service said.

 Motorists are being advised to slow down, use their lights, and check mirrors.